 Brent Stevenson, BHKin, MScPT, RCAMT, CGIMS.

 Brent is the founder and co-owner of Envision Physiotherapy.
-Currently he splits his clinical time between the two Envision offices.
 He has university degrees in both Human Kinetics and Physiotherapy as well as extensive post graduate training.
 Brent’s primary methods of treatment are IMS, movement training and manual therapy.
 He integrates Dr Gunn’s dry needling technique with the osteopathic approach of visceral and neural manipulation.
 Brent spends time teaching people about their bodies so they understand the root cause of their problem and what they need to do to prevent a recurrence.
 Clients are able to review Brent’s posture advice and exercises at home on his interactive video based website WhyThingsHurt.com.

 Harminder (Harry) Toor, BScPT, Sport Physio Dip., FCAMT, CGIMS, SFMA.